EddyLuten/bhreia.com/docs/campaigns/sessions/session-11.md

 ??? cite "DM Flavor"
     Adapted from [[crater]].

     Piles of rubble emerge from the calm surface of the water that fills the crater before you.
-One of the oldest and most historically significant places in Korbantir now lies broken at the bottom of a hole, overgrowing with plantlife which thrives in this age of perpetual sunshine.
+One of the oldest and most historically significant places in Korbantir now lies broken at the bottom of a water filled hole, overgrowing with plantlife which thrives in this age of perpetual sunshine.

     You can clearly tell that during his ascension through the bowels of the town, Amalchi made a point of making an example of those who dared to exist in his path.
 The level of destruction didn't nearly have to be *this* extensive.
 Innocent or guilty, old or young, nobody was spared the wrathful fury of this deity.